Farage’s contract

 Johnson and Dowden jumping

 For a second-tier politician, Dowden’s always been pretty close to the action (once a Number 10 staffer, always a Number 10 staffer).
 He was first to endorse Johnson to replace Theresa May but also first to resign as Johnson’s final crisis began.
 Joining #TeamRishi was another low-key masterstroke for our operator, although his return to the front bench was delayed by that weird 49-day Liz Truss thing, during which Dowden was very much on the outside (we learn that he was partying with at a hotel in Leicester Square the night before Kwasi Kwarteng’s dismissal.
 Schadenfreude, much?).
 Ultimately, of course, Sunak was choppered in by the membership and Dowden’s (quite short) period in the wilderness was over.
-There was some speculation at the time that he wouldn’t stand at the next general election, which can take place no later than 28 January 2025.
-At this writing (19 January 2024) he has not declared his candidacy but it seems likely he’ll stand.
+There was some speculation beforehand that he might not stand in 2024, which could take place no later than 28 January 2025.

 So, back to the elections.
 What all the results in our chart have in common, of course, is the winner.
 Hertsmere has been a comfortably Conservative seat for its whole history.
-Even the Blair revolution, in which Labour took 418 Parliamentary seats, the largest number ever held by a UK party, couldn’t (quite) touch that and, since then, although Corbyn narrowed the gap a bit in that surprising 2017 result, the Tories are now further ahead in Hertsmere than they’ve ever been.
+Even the two Labour landslides, in which Blair’s party took 418 Parliamentary seats (still the largest number ever held by a UK party) and Starmer’s 411 couldn’t (quite) touch that.
+Corbyn’s surprising 2017 result, in which he secured the largest number of votes for Labour since that Blair landslide (and over three million more than Starmer in 2024) obviously didn’t move the dial.
+The Tories are as dominant in Hertsmere as they’ve ever been.

 In some ways, the Liberals’ trajectory in the constituency since 1983 is the grimmest of all – essentially a steady fall from a quarter of the vote – and second place ahead of Labour – to less than half that and a poor third place.
 Among the also-rans, you can see the collapse of the far-right parties as their platforms have been absorbed by the ever-adaptable Tories.

-This chart shows the Conservatives’ winning majority in Hertsmere, over the 36-year period.
+This chart shows the Conservatives’ winning majority in Hertsmere, over the 41-year period.
 You can see just how close things got in 1997.
-It’s also interesting to note how long it’s taken the party to recover from that enormous electoral shock – essentially a whole political generation.
+It’s also interesting to note how long it took the party to recover from that enormous electoral shock – essentially a whole political generation.

 Full data

-And this chart shows turnout over the same period, a pretty steady picture that puts Hertsmere a little above the 2019 average for the UK – although roughly in line with other constituencies with a similar, older-than-average, age profile.
+And this chart shows turnout over the same period, a pretty steady picture that puts Hertsmere a little above the 2024 average for the UK – although roughly in line with other constituencies with a similar, older-than-average, age profile.
+That little drop in the most recent election is telling, though, isn’t it?

 Full data

-To keep the top chart simple, we’ve left out the minor parties – the levitating transcendentalists from the Natural Law Party (please watch their amazing 1994 European Parliamentary election broadcast); James Goldsmith’s Referendum Party, whose programme looked pretty kooky at the time but now looks like a model of sanity; the Independent Communist candidate whose vote exceeded 2% back in 19831; Arthur Scargill’s Socialist Labour Party and the BNP, whose Daniel Seabrook ran once in 2010 before being rendered entirely irrelevant by UKIP.
+To keep the top chart simple, we’ve left out the minor parties – the levitating transcendentalists from the Natural Law Party (please watch their amazing 1994 European Parliamentary election broadcast); James Goldsmith’s Referendum Party, whose programme looked pretty kooky at the time but now looks like a model of sanity; the Independent Communist candidate whose vote exceeded 2% back in 1983; Arthur Scargill’s Socialist Labour Party and the BNP, whose Daniel Seabrook ran once in 2010 before being rendered entirely irrelevant by UKIP (later rendered entirely irrelevent themselves).
+Also Hertsmere’s 2024 ‘Gaza independent’, Ray Bolster, whose 536 votes looks respectable alongside some of Hertsmere’s other fringe candidates across the years.

 Chart showing election results in the Hertsmere constituency between 1983 and 2019 plus data from a January 2024 YouGov opinion poll.
 Full data available in a spreadsheet linked below this graphic.